 2. Boosts Muscle Growth

-Creatine is touted as the gold standard for bodybuilders because it has major benefits for muscle growth.
+Creatine is touted as the gold standard for bodybuilders and anyone doing resistance training.
+It has benefits for muscle growth and potentially for muscle maintenance, too.
 That’s because the gains accompanying creatine supplementation are often the result of increased work capacity due to the increased availability of phosphocreatine to regenerate ATP.

 3. Enhances Recovery